 The Phase I SBIR solicitation and STTR solicitation explain what information should go into the proposal.
-The following steps will walk through the process of submitting a proposal into FastLane, NSF’s electronic submission system.
+The following steps will walk through the process of submitting a proposal to FastLane, NSF’s electronic submission system.
 Remember to submit your proposal early.
-FastLane will not accept proposals after 5:00 p.m.
-(Your time zone is set during online registration in Research.gov).
+Fastlane will not accept proposals after 5:00 pm submitter’s time.
+The time zone of the submitting company is set during online registration in Research.gov.

 PDF version is available for download.

 1. Application Overview

 Before you can register your small business with NSF and prepare/submit a proposal - you MUST register your company to do business with the U.S. government through the System for Award Management (SAM).
 When you register in SAM, you’ll have to share your company’s “DUNS number” and bank account information.
 You’ll also have to have an original, signed notarized letter stating that you are the authorized Entity Administrator before your registration will be activated.
 The SAM.gov registration process is free and takes only 10-15 minutes to initiate but can take up to one month to complete.
 SAM registration expires after one year and must be updated annually.

 Once your company is registered in SAM, you are able to register the organization with NSF in Research.gov.
 Only after registering with Research.gov can you login to FastLane and begin preparing your proposal.
 (SBIR and STTR proposals are not accepted in Research.gov).

 Companies submitting SBIR or STTR proposals to the Federal government must also register with the Small Business Administration’s Company Registry.

 - Dun and Bradstreet Data Universal Numbering System (DUNS)